 The term gamification is getting more prominent recently.
-In businesses, it acts as a strategy to acquire customers or improve employees’ productivity and creativity.
+Therefore, in businesses, it acts as a strategy to acquire customers or improve employees’ productivity and creativity.
 Startups and marketplaces such as Grab and Shopee have successfully implemented this strategy.
 Therefore, in this article, you will find a further explanation about it and its benefits specifically in employee gamification.

 What is gamification?